Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Saving the query as a script file

 The File menu has choices to save the query in a file (Save) and load a query from a file (Open).
 With this you can save useful queries and also distribute them to other Gramps users.
 These files are also called script files.
 They are human-readable text files that can also be edited with an external editor.
 Be careful not to mix spaces and tabs though.
+These files are always stored in UTF-8 encoding.

 The script files have the extension ".script" by default.